kadosh-3rd/Remote-Invocation/README.md

 # Remote-Invocation
-Demo remote invocation building the same in two different ways
+Demo remote invocation building the same in two different ways.
+To see them, switch between github branches.